EUGÈNE BOUDIN 1824-1898

 Biography

-While Classicism and Romanticism were facing, Eugène Boudin chose a new path, inspired by the painters of the 1830 school, but outdoor-oriented, especially towards the search of the fugitive.
+At a time when Classicism and Romanticism dominated, Eugène Boudin is an artist who chose a new path, inspired by the painters of the 1830 School, but focused on the study of open-air landscapes and atmospheric variations.

 Works